Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "And the people at Mrwrki are just going with it?"

 Boese sighed.
 "From what I gather they were dead set opposed to the idea at first but again, they didn’t get a choice.
 The Entity just went ahead and did it.
-And now that it *has* done it…"
+And now that it *has* done it..."

 "There’s no way to put the genie back in the bottle."

 "Exactly.
-The only sensible thing to do is cultivate a good relationship with the thing and hope for the best…"
+The only sensible thing to do is cultivate a good relationship with the thing and hope for the best..."

 The conversation was brought to an end by the helmsman.
 "Captain?
 Coming up on the system shield, sir."